A Curmudgeon Rerun: "Words and Their Meanings: 'World Famous'"

 World fame isn't limited to purveyors of food and drink.
 You can also get your hair cut at World Famous Barber Jon's, your car dipped in world famous peelable auto paint, or enjoy "distinguished, welcoming, and tactful" adult entertainment at World Famous Big Al's in Peoria.

 No list of world famous things would be complete without the many world famous cultural experiences, such as The World Famous Toilet Seat Art Museum . . .

 And the World Famous Crochet Museum.
-"We are always open, even though we may not be there and usually do not take appointments.
+Good news: As their modern website proclaims, "We are always open, even though we may not be there and usually do not take appointments.
 The address is 61855 Highway 62, Joshua Tree, California, just east of the Joshua Tree Saloon."